Vallerem/fw-news/README.md

 ## **Back end**

 Built in with Node and Express.js.
 Serves the static files and has the API endpoints.
 It it also the responsible for the JWT generation and verification.
-Many libraries are basic for the Express environment such as _body-parser_ to receive the data in POST/PUT requests or _nodemon_ to refresh the server on every change.
+Many libraries used in this project are basic for the Express environment such as _body-parser_ to receive the data in POST/PUT requests or _nodemon_ to refresh the server on every change.

 ## **Deploy**

 Deployed on Heroku.
-The 'server.js` file acts as the server entry point. and serves the static html with the bundled js and css.
-It also provides the API that provides the news data and handles the log in behaviour.
+The `server.js` file acts as the server entry point. and serves the static html with the bundled js and css.
+It also hosts the API that provides the news data and handles the log in logic.

 P.D: The live demo may take a while to start or render images as Heroku needs to wake up the server from its slumber :P.